Yunxiang-Li/Cpp_Primer/Chapter 4. Expressions/Chapter 4. Expressions.md

 int *pi;
 dval = ival = pi = 0;
 ```
-because pi is an int pointer and we cannot assign an int pointer's value to an int.
+because pi is an int pointer and we cannot assign an int pointer's value to an int(this is not convertable).

 Correct it: